Associate Professor, Psychology

 6-370, City Centre Campus10700 – 104 AvenueEdmonton, AB780-633-3674

 Rodney Schmaltz's research focuses on pseudoscientific thinking, with an emphasis on strategies to promote and teach scientific skepticism.
 Correcting belief in pseudoscience is a challenge.
-Regardless of academic success or training in science, many students continue to hold ideas that are not supported by empirical evidence.
+Regardless of academic success or training in science, many people continue to hold ideas that are not supported by empirical evidence.
 Basically, he wants to better understand why people believe in strange things like ghosts, aliens or psychic powers and find strategies to help combat these beliefs.

 Available to supervise honours or individual study students.

 Schmaltz, R. M., Jansen, E., & Wenckowski, N. (2017).
 Redefining critical thinking: Teaching students to think like scientists.
 Frontiers in Psychology, 8, 459. http://doi.org/10.3389/fpsyg.2017.00459

 Enström, R., & Schmaltz, R. (2017).
 A walk on the wild side: The impact of music on risk-taking likelihood.
 Frontiers in Psychology, 8, 759. http://doi.org/10.3389/fpsyg.2017.00759

 Lilienfeld, S., Lynn, S., Namy, S., Woolf, N., Cramer, K., & Schmaltz, R. (2017).
 Psychology: From inquiry to understanding (3rd Canadian Edition).
 Toronto, ON: Pearson Education Canada.